1

 • Maintain quality assurance logs.

-• Adhere to organizational and department specific safety standards and guidelines.
+• Adhere to organizational and department-specific safety standards and guidelines.

-• Participate in recruitment of clinical staff
+• Participate in the recruitment of clinical staff

 • Precept clinical staff (medical assistants, licensed practical nurses, and RNs and perform competency testing for new and established clinical staff.

-• Serve as a mentor and resource to others
+• Serve as a mentor and resource to others.

 • This position will also be responsible for rotating weekend/holiday coverage as assigned.